All Good Things

 Is it any good?

-Director Andrew Jarecki, who gave audiences the brutally powerful dysfunctional family documentary Capturing the Friedmans, now turns his skills to his "based on a true story" feature film, his fictional debut.
-Interestingly, he takes a documentary-like approach to the material, narrating the tale with Marks' court transcript and filling in the blanks with deduction and imagination.
+This is director Andrew Jarecki's fictional debut, and unfortunately, it isn't particularly engaging.
+Jarecki, who gave audiences the brutally powerful dysfunctional family documentary Capturing the Friedmans, now turns his skills to a "based on a true story" feature film -- and interestingly, he takes a documentary-like approach to the material, narrating the tale with Marks' court transcript and filling in the blanks with deduction and imagination.

 Families can talk about...